paddor/crypto_box/README.md

 ## `seal_box`

 Reads plaintext from STDIN and writes ciphertext (including MAC and nonce) to STDOUT.
+Below are the different ways of specifying a key.

-### Random key
+### Random key (no key file)

 If no options are given, a random key is generated and printed on STDERR.
+It will not be automatically stored anywhere.
 This is only safe to use locally or over secure connections like SSH (and nobody looking over your shoulders).

 ```
 $ echo foobar | seal_box > sealed.box